Wildlife of Vigur Island

-This exciting trip takes you from Seyðisfjorður fjord, out to and around Vigur island, where the birdlife is just about as rich as it gets in Iceland.
+This exciting trip takes you from Seyðisfjorður fjord, past the island, where the bird life is just about as rich as it gets in Iceland.
+Expect a circus of puffins, eider ducks, guillemots and abundant seal colonies.
+Launch into the fjords, kayak along pristine coasts above kelp forests and visit secluded beaches.

 Seeing the teeming wildlife of Ísafjarðardjúp bay and sometimes even a whale or two, while enjoying the unique panoramic view of the surrounding mountains and fjords is an experience like no other.
-Stopping at Vigur to enjoy some coffee or tea among the puffins and eider ducks is sure to get you ready for the paddle back to the mainland.
+Passing Vigur Island to enjoy paddling among the puffins and eider ducks is certainly a unique paddling experience.

 Meeting point: Our base at Mávagarður C (grey building) close to the Eastern Harbour.